yaceben/simrdwn/README.md

 ### 0. Create Docker file

-All commands should be run in the docker file, create it via the following commands
+All commands should be run in the docker file, create it via the following commands.
+Note that nvidia-docker will fail to build the docker file (and probably any other docker file) if you are running under kernel 4.19.x.
+There are workarounds but they might cause unexpected behaviours.
+Your best bet is to try kernel <4.19 or maybe it'll be resolved in 4.20 (with its known impact on intel cpus due to spectre/meltdown mitigations)

 	cd /simrdwn/docker
 	nvidia-docker build --no-cache -t simrdwn .